General Dynamics Corp

 USA

-The world's fifth–largest military company.
-It manufactures weapons used by the Israeli military against Palestinian civilians and surveillance technology which is used to monitor the U.S.-Mexico border and surveil immigrant communities.
+The fifth-largest military contractor in the world.
+It manufactures weapons that are used by the Israeli military against Palestinian civilians and surveillance technology that is used to monitor and surveil the U.S.–Mexico border and immigrant communities.

 War Crimes Against Palestinian Civilians